This article first appeared at American Lens News on November 18, 2016.

 Although friendly, none of the employees or officers would go on camera, nor would they provide an official statement.

-However, two police officers were interviewed in the department’s parking lot under condition of anonymity and said that they had never heard of the address.
+However, two police officers were interviewed in the department’s parking lot under the condition of anonymity and said that they had never heard of the address.
 Upon their recommendation, we decided to go and check for ourselves.

 We then drove along Duke University Drive and followed the directions from our GPS App to its true location.
 Again, no such address was located.